-Once I got clear about what I did want, I started to get all these ideas about how I could make it happen and those are the secrets I love to share with my clients.
+Once I got clear about what I did want, I started to get all these ideas about how I could make it happen.
+(Of course, those are also the secrets I love to share with my clients!)

-What also separates me from other coaches or mentors is that I’ve created proven system, The Multi-Passion Mama Mastery Program and The Heart Based Business Success System that gives my clients extremely specific, step-by-step processes for getting more clarity on their dreams and serious traction on their goals.
+What also separates me from other coaches or mentors is that I’ve created proven systems, The Multi-Passion Mama Mastery Program, The Heart Based Business Success System and The End Your Next 6 Months Strong Program that give my clients extremely specific, step-by-step processes for getting more clarity on their dreams and serious traction on their goals.